A student with a passion for game development and all things Japan.

 Yin is the least interesting of the four arcs, but it's not to say it's a bad arc.
 It involves her falling out with sister and and coming to terms with using her power in war.
 She keeps turning down the offers of the rebels because of the fact that she doesn't want to kill, and she eventually comes to terms with this, mostly thanks to the black fire armour and Ning before she went with Xhao.
 It also involves her coming to terms with her guilt over what happened to Ning and Xhao, and her accepting her new family as the rebels.
 I do like the last part, but besides that, Yin learning to become a hero feels ... a bit softer than the other story lines.

 The ending theme, Negiai No Hana by 9nine, is really nice, the but ending visual(just one), while striking, is not very impressive compared to others.
-Thankfully Studio DEEN remember to press render on all the CGI they used, and animation, while rushed at some point is overall decent.
+Thankfully Studio DEEN remembered to press render on all the CGI they used, and the animation, while rushed at some point is overall decent.

 Anyways, that's it for now!
 Thanks for reading, have a great day/night, and take care.